charleschang213/VE280_Test/README.md

 ## Features
 1. Able to test whether your code can be successfully compiled.
 2. Able to compare the result of your code and others'
 3. In Project 5 test, the test for memory leakage is introduced.
 4. In Project 4 and 5, the stat of your submission and compare records can be queried.
+5. In Project 4 and 5, your output files can be downloaded.

 ## Usage
 There are some who are registered for my server, but the number is very limited.
 So here the instruction on online/offline using will all be given.